-4.1 The Drive-To and Drive-Thru class co-ordination team (CCT) has overall responsibility for this class.
+4.1 The Retail 3 class co-ordination team (CCT) has overall responsibility for this class.
 The team considers the overlap with the Roadside Restaurant class, as does the Restaurant CCT.
 The Restaurant team is responsible for the approach to and accuracy and consistency of valuations.

 4.2 Caseworkers have a responsibility to: